Aidan Nesbitt: Milton Keynes Dons

 On 31 August 2017, Nesbitt joined League One club Milton Keynes Dons for an undisclosed fee, signing a two-year deal.
 Having made intermittent appearances under manager Robbie Neilson, Nesbitt soon found himself out of favour under new manager Paul Tisdale during the 2018–19 season.
 Nesbitt left the club by mutual consent on 2 January 2019, having made a total of 27 appearances in all competitions and scoring 4 goals.

 Dundee United

 On 4 January 2019, Nesbitt joined Scottish Championship club Dundee United on a short term deal, reuniting with his former manager at his previous club, Robbie Neilson.
 Nesbitt was released by United on 6 May 2019.

 Greenock Morton

 On 17 June 2019, Nesbitt signed for Greenock Morton on a one-year contract.

+Falkirk

+Following the end of his contract with Morton, Nesbitt signed a two year deal with then Scottish League One club Falkirk on 4 June 2021.
+Aidan was an integral part of the League One Invincible squad in 2023-24 and Falkirk's Championship winning 2024-25 season, signing a contract extension in October 2024 that keeps him at the club until 2027.

 International career

 Nesbitt was named in the team of the tournament at the 2014 UEFA European Under-17 Football Championship, as Scotland U17s reached the semi-finals.
 He then appeared for the Scotland U19 team in each of the following two seasons.
 Whilst on loan to Morton, Nesbitt received his first call-up to the Scotland U21 squad in September 2016.

 He was selected for the under-20 squad in the 2017 Toulon Tournament.
 After a historic first ever win against Brazil, which was at any level.
 Nesbitt played in the win over Czech Republic for the bronze medal.
 It was the nations first ever medal at the competition.